isoworg/CV-1/README.md

 #### Problem solving

-I am a confident problem solver who can quickly assimilate information and discover possible solutions.
-It is a skill that was developed during university as I was tauht how to analyse problems and interpret information quickly.
+Another skill I possess is the ability to solve problems, in part because I can quickly assimilate information and discover possible solutions.
+It is a skill that was developed during university as I was taught how to analyse problems and interpret information quickly.
 Yet I have found it can be transfer to code and also real-life situations.

   - Link to a difficult test (before and after)
   - Created the structure and format for a video for Character Wines